 - weak bones

-What do the different stages of chronic kidney disease mean?
+FAQ: What do the different stages of chronic kidney disease mean?

 You’ll often only get symptoms if you have stage four or five chronic kidney disease.
 Measuring these stages can help your doctor plan your treatment.

 FAQ: How long does it take to get to end-stage kidney disease?

 This is difficult to answer, as it’s different for everybody.
 Not everyone will get to end-stage kidney disease.